preese/Step-by-step-to-perfSONAR-TPs-Archive/Build-TP-Archive-Grafana-systems/Install-Archive-Grafana.md

 If this runs successfully proceed, if not reinstall.

+Copy the 3by3.json file to this VM, adjust FQDMs in the file as needed.

 Add ip range and finish up installs:
 ````
 sed -i '/# Require ip 10.1.1.0\/24/a \ Require ip 192.168.1.0\/24\ ' \